Silesian Voivodeship: Economy

 The gross domestic product (GDP) of the province was 61 billion € in 2018, accounting for 12.3% of the Polish economic output.
 GDP per capita adjusted for purchasing power was 22,200 € or 74% of the EU27 average in the same year.
 The GDP per employee was 83% of the EU average.
-Silesia Voivodship is the province with the fourth highest GDP per capita in Poland.
+Silesia Voivodeship is the province with the fourth-highest GDP per capita in Poland.